mockturtl/lmde-faq/Security.md

 Encrypting your internet traffic helps you maintain privacy.

-Your browser uses SSL _(Secure Sockets Layer)_ certificates from a trusted authority to verify a website's identity when you connect, and ensure messages you send and receive cannot be read by third parties.
+Your browser uses SSL _(Secure Sockets Layer)_ [certificates][link-certificate-authority] from a trusted authority to verify a website's identity when you connect, and ensure messages you send and receive cannot be read by third parties.

 Make sure your [default search engine][anchor-search-engines] uses SSL, and use [off-the-record messaging][anchor-otr-messaging].